Solar Shades: How Do They Work?

 They Are Designed to Block Heat

-While insulation is not a primary purpose for solar shades, they still help block outdoor heat by deflecting solar rays and the heat that comes with them.
+While insulation is not a primary purpose for solar blinds, they still help block outdoor heat by deflecting solar rays and the heat that comes with them.

 Blackout blinds provide the most privacy.
 These window treatments black out all light and can come in various materials and colors, including aluminum and faux wood options.
 Vertical blinds are another cost-effective, privacy solution for covering large windows like sliding glass windows.